 Audit trail continuity

-Integrated systems maintain audit trails across the full process—from time capture through validation, approval, and payroll export.
-This documentation supports compliance and enables investigation when issues do occur.
+Integrated systems maintain audit trails across the full process — from time capture through validation, approval, and payroll export.
+This documentation supports compliance and helps if you ever face a payroll audit.

 Frequently asked questions